Connecting people who care to causes that matter for a just and thriving West Marin.

 West Marin Fund is a community foundation that inspires giving and mobilizes resources to enhance the long-term wellbeing and quality of life for all in coastal West Marin.

-West Marin Fund provides grants and training for local nonprofits, convenes community members to act on important issues, and educates people who live, work and visit in West Marin about community needs.
+West Marin Fund provides grants and training for local nonprofits, and convenes key stakeholders to help identify and fund equitable solutions to challenges facing people who live, work and visit in West Marin.

 The Fund serves the West Marin coastal area, from Muir Beach in the south to Dillon Beach in the north, and the contiguous ranch lands.
 The area includes the 11 unincorporated villages of Muir Beach, Stinson Beach, Bolinas, Olema, Inverness, Inverness Park, Point Reyes Station, Marshall, Dillon Beach, Nicasio, and Tomales.

 The Fund is a 501(c)(3) California public benefit nonprofit corporation.
 All donations to the West Marin Fund are fully tax-deductible.